TanStack/query/docs/react/guides/ssr.md

 }
 ```

-During server rendering, calls to `useQuery` nested within the `<Hydrate>` Client Component will have access to prefetched data provided in the state property.
+During server rendering, calls to `useQuery` nested within the `<HydrationBoundary>` Client Component will have access to prefetched data provided in the state property.

 ```tsx
 // app/posts.jsx